oracle-livelabs/weblogic/migrate/spring-framework-petclinic-to-15.1.1/migrate/migrate.md

   * Updates Jakarta API usage to Jakarta EE 9.1 version.
   * Updates Spring Framework APIs to version 6.2.
   * Updates the DefaultCacheManager to use the SimpleCacheManager.
-  * Updates the Default Handler to work with Application Servers
+  * Updates the Default Handler to work with Application Servers.

 > ***NOTE*** </br>
 > The recipe `com.oracle.weblogic.rewrite.examples.spring.MigratedPetClinicExtrasFor1511` adds some extra changes to the Spring Framework PetClinic example to make it work with WebLogic Server 15.1.1, which includes the removal of the deprecated/removed `ehcache 2.0` configuration and the addition of the `SimpleCacheManager` configuration.
 > </br></br>
 > Spring Framework 6.x deprecated and removed the `ehcache 2.0` together with the `org.springframework.cache.ehcache.EhCacheCacheManager` class.
 When upgrading to Spring Framework 6.x, you need to chose your cache provider and update the configuration accordingly.
-For this tutorial the Simple Cache Manager was used for simplicity.
+For this tutorial, the Simple Cache Manager was used for simplicity.
 If you want to use another cache provider, do not run the `com.oracle.weblogic.rewrite.examples.spring.MigratedPetClinicExtrasFor1511` and make the changes for the chosen cache provider.
 > </br></br>
-> Here the list of Spring Framework 6.x supported cache providers: [Supported Cache Providers](https://docs.spring.io/spring-boot/docs/3.0.8/reference/html/io.html#io.caching.provider)
+> Here the list of Spring Framework 6.x supported cache providers: [Supported Cache Providers](https://docs.spring.io/spring-boot/docs/3.0.8/reference/html/io.html#io.caching.provider).

 ## Task 2: Review the changes